rcbrgs/tuna/README.md

 Fedora 21
 ---------

-These is a recipe to install in Fedora 21.
+This is a recipe to install in Fedora 21.

-Inside a directory in your $PYTHONPATH (and preferrably inside a virtualenv), run:
+Inside a directory in your $PYTHONPATH (and preferably inside a virtualenv), run:

 $ git clone https://github.com/rcbrgs/tuna.git tuna